How long does it take to complete the program?

 Yes, please contact the Teacher Recruitment and Retention Office (DBH 307) for information about test guidebooks, resources and upcoming workshops at email@example.com | 209-667-3589 or visit CBEST/CSET/RICA Preparation Resources.

 Are paid internships allowed for student teaching?

-- Internship students also have an additional requirement: They must enroll in the seminar course – EDUC 6538 through University Extended Education.
-They must also register for EDMS 4180/4190/4191 during the student teaching portion of their placement.
+- Approved internship students must register in the seminar course – EDUC 6538 through University Extended Education and also for EDMS 4180/4190/4191 during the student teaching portion of their placement.

 Who do I contact if I have additional program questions?

 For program information, you may visit the Credential Information, Application and Forms webpage or contact Credential Services at email@example.com | 209-667-3534 or the Multiple Subject Coordinator, Dr. Anne Weisenberg at firstname.lastname@example.org | 209-667-3474.

 Who do I contact if I have student teaching questions?

 Please contact the Office of Field Services at email@example.com or 209-667-3045.